andrew-raphael-lukasik/UnityLogFileReader/README.md

 # UnityLogFileReader
-Windows app to make reading Unity *.log files easier on your eyes and brains.
+Simple windows app to make reading Unity *.log files easier on your eyes and brains.

-## How:
+## Features:
 - Collapses repeating messages.
 - Single mouse-click copies the given message.
+- Identical messages share color value.

 ## See for yourself: